awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/asg.md

       },
       "Overrides":[
          {
-            "InstanceType":"c5.large",
-            "WeightedCapacity":"2"
+            "InstanceType":"c5.large"
          },
          {
-            "InstanceType":"c5.xlarge",
-            "WeightedCapacity":"4"
+            "InstanceType":"m5.large"
          },
          {
-            "InstanceType":"c4.large",
-            "WeightedCapacity":"2"
+            "InstanceType":"r5.large"
+         },
+         {
+            "InstanceType":"c4.large"
+         },
+         {
+            "InstanceType":"m4.large"
+         },
+         {
+            "InstanceType":"r4.large"
          }
       ]
    },
    "InstancesDistribution":{
       "OnDemandBaseCapacity":2,
       "OnDemandPercentageAboveBaseCapacity":20,
-      "SpotAllocationStrategy":"capacity-optimized",
-      "SpotMaxPrice":""
+      "SpotAllocationStrategy":"capacity-optimized"
    }
 }
 EoF
 ```

-The properties specified in the `overrides` list will override those same properties in the Launch Template.
 In the example, you are overriding the instance type that was used to create the Launch Template.
 Instead, three different instance types are specified to implement a better instance diversification.
-The attribute `WeightedCapacity` refers to the number of capacity units provided by the instance type.

 `SpotAllocationStrategy` indicates how to allocate instances across Spot Instance pools.
 By choosing `capacity-optimized`, the Auto Scaling group launches instances using Spot pools that are optimally chosen based on the available Spot capacity.